 If you are considering a career in counselling or psychotherapy, it can be difficult to choose from the many counselling and psychotherapy courses on offer.
-The counselling and psychotherapy profession is not regulated by government which means there is no specific course needed in order to be recognised as a professional in this field.
+The counselling and psychotherapy profession is not regulated by the government, which means there is no specific course needed in order to be recognised as a professional in this field.

 It is important to choose a course that will not only provide sufficient preparation to practice as a counsellor or psychotherapist, but that will enable you to become a registered practitioner.
 Registration will be important for your professional recognition once you are qualified.

 The best way to ensure your training will address both of these needs is to choose a course that has been accredited by PACFA.
 For a list of PACFA-Accredited courses, go to the Accredited Courses page.
+PACFA has also developed a thorough study and careers FAQs page, which you may find useful in making your decision.

 As a peak body that provides self-regulation of the counselling and psychotherapy profession, PACFA sets high standards for training and ethical practice which must be met in order to be eligible for registration with PACFA.